nicholas-long/blog/content/posts/create-python-script-from-burpsuite-saved-request.md

 print(repr(params))
 ```

-# Script to Generate Python Code
+## Script to Generate Python Code
-this calls other dependent scripts.
+This is the full script to generate the HTTP requests.
+It has been documeneted and comments have been added to help clear up each step.

 ```bash